-Located just 2 miles from the center of Beverly, MA and situated on a scenic section overlooking the ocean, the Wylie Inn and Conference Center at Endicott College currently consists of multiple buildings that all share in a unique history that is interwoven with the growth and history of this great New England college campus.
-Unique amongst New England Inns, the Wylie Inn successfully balances the intimacy one associates with traditional New England Bed and Breakfasts, with the state of the art amenities demanded by today’s modern hotel traveler.
+Located just 2 miles from the center of Beverly, MA, and situated on a scenic section overlooking the ocean, the Wylie Center & Tupper Manor at Endicott College currently consists of multiple buildings that all share in a unique history that is interwoven with the growth and history of this great New England college campus.
+Unique amongst New England Inns, the Wylie Inn successfully balances the intimacy one associates with traditional New England Bed and Breakfasts, with the state-of-the-art amenities demanded by today’s modern hotel traveler.

 The building that is now known as the Wylie Inn, was originally built in 1958 as a residence hall, using land that was given to Endicott College by Mr. and Mrs. Harold F. Chalifoux.
 In 2007, the building was renovated and a new wing was added on.
 With its location near the entrance to the Endicott College Campus, our inn is also a convenient base for those who plan to visit campus attractions including: